SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-get-a-little-extra-help-with-dream-build-play-2017.markdown

 [![Image result for showcase games](https://c1.staticflickr.com/6/5680/23513849155_e0b22da4f5_b.jpg)](https://www.google.co.uk/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=0ahUKEwia0KXlkOvVAhXC6xQKHZIuDRsQjRwIBw&url=https%3A%2F%2Fwww.flickr.com%2Fphotos%2F46508004%40N03%2F23513849155&psig=AFQjCNErA2GT_DJMis0FxxCZyObqGd8kKw&ust=1503501250178735)

 A few smart devs have also started listing their existing projects that are live.
-Whilst not official entries, it highlights the devs capabilities for the projects they have already worked on.&nbsp; like a person’s game, check out the rest of the catalogue and get excited for more!&nbsp; Give people MORE reason to follow you!
+Whilst not official entries, it highlights the devs capabilities for the projects they have already worked on.  like a person’s game, check out the rest of the catalogue and get excited for more!
+Give people MORE reason to follow you!

-Give people more reason to follow your project and help you promote your entry.&nbsp; Feel free to put up demo’s / alpha builds on demo sites (like Itchio!) and go wild to showcase why yours is the best game in town.&nbsp; All this will lead on once you eventually publish your game as well!
+Give people more reason to follow your project and help you promote your entry.
+Feel free to put up demo’s / alpha builds on demo sites (like Itchio!) and go wild to showcase why yours is the best game in town.
+All this will lead on once you eventually publish your game as well!

 * * *